cabforum/smime/SBR.md

   3. Any security event records (as set forth in [Section 5.4.1](#541-types-of-events-recorded) (3)) after the event occurred.

 ### 5.4.4 Protection of audit log
+No stipulation.

 ### 5.4.5 Audit log backup procedures
+No stipulation.

 ### 5.4.6 Audit collection system (internal vs. external)
+No stipulation.

 ### 5.4.7 Notification to event-causing subject
+No stipulation.

 ### 5.4.8 Vulnerability assessments
 Additionally, the CA's security program MUST include an annual Risk Assessment that: